slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Tell me what a man finds sexually attractive and I will tell you his entire philosophy of life."
 -- Ayn Rand*

-> *"To find out a girl's faults, praise her to her girl friends."
+> *"To find out a girl’s faults, praise her to her girl friends."
  -- Benjamin Franklin*

 > *"Everything that irritates us about others can lead us to an understanding of ourselves."